Selective Risk Certification for LLM Outputs via Information-Lift Statistics: PAC-Bayes, Robustness, and Skeleton Design: Implementation and Runtime Analysis

 \subsection{Top-k Compensation Details}

 Power-law fitting: \(P(i) \propto i^{-\alpha}\) for tokens \(i > k\).
 Estimate \(\alpha\) from observed top-k probabilities, then compute missing mass \(\sum_{i>k} P(i)\).
 Adjust lift calculation: \(L_{\text{comp}} = L_B + \log(1 + P_{\text{missing}}/S_{\text{out}})\) where \(S_{\text{out}}\) is skeleton probability for out-of-top-k tokens.
-Results validating this correction are provided in Table~\ref{tab:topk_api_real} of the main text.
+Results validating this correction are provided in Table~\ref{tab:topk_api_real}.
 Figure~\ref{fig:efficiency} presents a broader runtime analysis, comparing efficiency across models under identical conditions.
 Beyond efficiency, Figure~\ref{fig:rlhf_mitigation} highlights the impact of RLHF on certifiability, showing that our approach maintains reliability under alignment training.